 “The first thing I look at is the timeframe.
 If I have a week to make a decision, my approach is going to be different than if I have one hour.
 Once I’ve determined the time frame, I gather the key pieces of information that will help me make an informed decision.
 It’s not always possible to know the outcome 100%, but I try to gather as much information as possible to make an educated guess at what will give us the best result.
 Another technique I like to use a lot is risk analysis.
 Looking at the worst-case scenario and what can possibly go wrong with each decision is a good way to understand the pros and cons of different choices.
 It gives you a much clearer picture than if you only look at the best possible outcome of each choice.”

-To help you come up with more answer ideas for your job interview, all of the following are good examples of making effective decisions:
+To help you come up with more answer ideas for your job interview, all of the following are good examples of making effective decisions at work:

-Ideas like those above will show employers that you’re an effective decision maker.
+Stories incorporating any of the ideas above will show employers that you’re an effective decision-maker.

 Show that you have a well-defined decision-making process and that you use careful analysis and logic to come up with the right final decision.